Corgibyte/hello-discord/README.md

+## Problems
+* How does the bot communicate with the dashboard?
+  * Shared database?
+  * API?
+* How does the Bot "listen" for right time?

 ## TODO
-1. Read about dependence injection
+1. Read more about dependence injection